Coinado/btcusdhist/README.md

-Get a BTC price given at a given time in the recent past.
+Get BTC price at a given time in the recent past.

 # Usage